|

 Computer Prefixes

-We commonly use decimal notation which means very time you add another digit to the left of a binary number you multiply it by ten.
+We commonly use decimal notation, which means every time you add another digit to the left of a decimal number you multiply it by ten (and if you add a digit to the right you divide by ten).
+If we keep doubling the numbers we get a sequence:

 Prefix |